 6. The extra water that has been reabsorbed re-enters the circulatory system, reducing the serum osmolality.

 7. This reduction in serum osmolality is detected by the hypothalamus and results in decreased production of ADH.

 The important difference between normal physiology and what occurs in SIADH is the lack of an effective negative feedback mechanism.
 This results in continual ADH production, independent of serum osmolality.
-Ultimately this leads to abnormally low levels of serum sodium and relatively high levels of urinary sodium, giving rise to the characteristic symptoms and signs associated with SIADH.
+Ultimately this leads to abnormally low levels of serum sodium and relatively high levels of urinary sodium, giving rise to the characteristic clinical features associated with SIADH.

 What causes SIADH?